-The Knox program is the principal American program at the University in Besançon.
+The Knox program is the principal American program at the Université de Franche Comté.
 Besançon is a city of 120,000 people, with 20,000 students at the University.
-Participants take courses for foreign students in language and culture, plus several courses chosen from the regular University curriculum to meet individual needs.
-All courses are taught in French by the University of Besançon professors.
+Participants take courses for foreign students in language and culture at the Centre de Linguistique Appliquée, plus several courses chosen from the regular University curriculum to meet individual needs.
+All courses are taught in French by the Université de Franche Comté professors.
 Students with majors other than French may continue study in their major fields.
 All students stay with French families for the October orientation period, then live during the year or term in University dormitories with French and foreign students.
 Prerequisite: junior or senior standing with good academic record; a minimum of two 200-level French courses or equivalent.
 Credits: 3 or 3.5 for one term (fall), 3 for one term (winter or spring), 9 or 9.5 for the academic year.
 Period: the academic year, fall, fall-winter, winter-spring.
-On-site director: Prof Akuetey.
+On-site director: Prof Akuetey